Are you really allergic to certain foods?

 What to Do if You Suspect a Food Allergy

 Our allergy specialists can help identify to which foods you are allergic.
 To aid in the doctor’s diagnosis, keep a journal of everything you eat, what symptoms you experience, and how long after you eat that the symptoms appear.
 Maintain this journal for one to two weeks and bring it with you when you go to the doctor.

 Often the food causing the allergic reaction is obvious.
 For instance, if classic allergy symptoms appear a few minutes after eating a food on several occasions, further tests may not be needed to identify that particular food as the offender.
 If a food allergy is suspected, but the offending food is not obvious then allergy skin testing or other types of tests performed by a board-certified allergy and asthma specialist will help in its identification.

 Here are some things to keep in mind:

 - Know what you are eating.
 If you are eating out, ask the waiter what ingredients are being used and be very clear with him or her what you can or cannot eat.
 If the waiter is unsure, ask him/her to check with the chef.
 In the market, carefully read the labels before you buy.

 - Birthday parties can be a challenge to a child with a food allergy.
 Be sure that the host parents know that your child has allergies.
-Educate your child so he or she knows which foods are okay and not okay to eat.
-Alert teachers or childcare workers of the food allergy and of the potential symptoms.
+Educate your child, so he or she knows which foods are okay and not okay to eat.
+Alert teachers or childcare workers of the food allergy and the potential symptoms of an allergic reaction.

 - If anaphylaxis is a possibility, you should talk to your doctor about knowing how to use and carrying injectable epinephrine in case of an emergency.